yorkshiredockqahub/cypress-applitools-challenge/README.md

 Action:
   Stand up Cypress Framework with VSC

-  :Do Functional UI Validation with Cypress Assertion :Do Visual UI Validation with Applitools
+  Do Functional UI Validation with Cypress Assertion

+  Do Visual UI Validation with Applitools

 Result:
   yorkshiredockqahub/cypress-applitools-challenge